Adaptavist/forge-resolver/README.md

   lib (eg. Zod)
 - No dependencies on `@forge/*` or other packages (other than the optional schema lib of your choice)

-## Structure

-- `resolver/` - contains all the potentially re-usable utilities and types
-- `example-provide/` - example that provides the type-safe resolver
-- `example-consumer/` - example of a consumer that invoke the resolver function in a type-safe manner

-## Testing

-NOTE: this is currently a PoC to demonstrate the type-safety, it has not been runtime tested yet.